 Gendered data is often confused with data disaggregated by sex.
 As it turns out, biological sex is a poor proxy for gender.
 It disregards the socially built power relations and gender norms that exist between and among males, females, and people with other gender identities, ignoring the cultural and systematic disparities that exist.
 Gendered power relations have significant influence on data collection efforts, health-seeking behaviors, vulnerability to risk factors for non-communicable and other diseases, and the impact of health policies.
 Sex and gender have independent and interactive consequences on individuals’ health, illness, and healthcare experiences.
 Furthermore, the binary of biological sex excludes gender identity and the group of people who identify as transgender, non-binary, and gender diverse.

 Here’s an example: We learned from the COVID-19 pandemic that while infection rates were similar in males and females, males were over two times more likely to have severe disease or die from the infection than females were.
 This has prompted further gendered analysis into the differences in COVID outcomes based on other demographic data such as age, socioeconomic status, and ethnicity to see how sex intersects.

-In addition, data about the effect of COVID on non-binary people was absent in most countries.
-Gendered data analysis and discussion could confirm that non-binary people comprise one of the marginalized populations that had more severe outcomes during the pandemic.
+In addition, data about the effect of COVID on gender diverse people was absent in most countries.
+Gendered data analysis and discussion could confirm that gender diverse people comprise one of the marginalized populations that had more severe outcomes during the pandemic.

 Many programs and policies fail to disaggregate data by sex, and even if they do, they do not use the disaggregated data for gender-based analysis.
 A gendered data analysis can reveal the intersections of the sociocultural determinants of health outcomes and inform decision making about revisions to and development of new equitable health programs and policies.